 Step 4: QA Validation

-- Action: A comment “Testing begins” is automatically added to John’s Jira issue and the ServiceNow incident.
+Action: A comment “Testing begins” is automatically added to John’s Jira work item and the ServiceNow incident.

 Step 5: Release Preparation

-- Scenario: After QA validation, the issue is prepared for release.
+Scenario: After QA validation, the work item is prepared for release.

-- A new Jira issue is created for George (Release Manager) with all relevant details.
+- A new Jira work item is created for George (Release Manager) with all relevant details.

-- Comments are synced across John’s Jira issue and the ServiceNow incident.
+- Comments are synced across John’s Jira work item and the ServiceNow incident.

 Step 6: Release and Closure

-- Action: George marks the Jira issue in his instance as “Done.”
+Action: George marks the Jira work item in his instance as “Done.”

 - The Azure DevOps work item status changes to “Closed.”

-- John’s Jira issue status updates to “Done.”
+- John’s Jira work item status updates to “Done.”

 - A final work note is added to the ServiceNow incident: “The fix is now in production.”